Linear Production Games with Non-transferable Utilities: Conclusion

 In this work we introduced NTU LP games, which combine the game-theoretic tensions inherent in public decision-making with the modeling flexibility of linear programming.
 We derived structural properties regarding the non-emptiness, representability and complexity of the core, a solution concept that models the viability of cooperation.
-We also developed and implemented a cutting plane algorithm to optimize linear functions over the core, and illustrated the potentially counterintuitive consequences of cooperation through a data-driven application in public transit systems.
+We also developed and implemented a cutting plane algorithm to optimize linear functions over the core, and illustrated the potentially counterintuitive consequences of cooperation through a data-driven application in public transit.

 Cooperation is necessary for any successful real-world implementation of public decision-making: neglecting it risks failures such as those highlighted in Section~\ref{sec: motivating example}.
-Our main argument is that, to bridge this gap, standard frameworks of mathematical modeling and optimization must be extended to account for the second-order, game-theoretic effects that stem from public reception.
-Understanding these elements is crucial to achieving cooperative outcomes that can mitigate adverse consequences\textemdash we treat this work as an initial step in this direction.
+To bridge this gap, we argue that standard frameworks of mathematical modeling and optimization must be extended to account for the second-order, game-theoretic effects that stem from public reception.
+Understanding these elements is crucial to achieving cooperative outcomes that mitigate adverse consequences\textemdash we treat this work as an initial step in this direction.